Bamboo Pavilion \ बांस ध्वजा

 Mesra, India \ मेसरा, भारत

-The algorithm was informed by a play of economics and musical form, harmonized with the institute’s architectural context.
+The algorithm was informed by an interplay of economics and musical form, harmonized with the institute’s architectural context.

 A sustainable material catalyses circular economy - the pavilion was eventually deconstructed and returned to communities.
 Being organic, it decomposed to fertilize the soil.